 Get started today!

-- Application requirements: Two letters of recommendation, undergrad and graduate (if applicable) transcripts, personal statement, undergraduate coursework audit by content area specialist in the certification area, and résumé
+- Application requirements: Two letters of recommendation, transcripts, minimum GPA of 3.0 (undergraduate), proof of English language proficiency, personal statement, undergraduate coursework audit by content area specialist in the certification area, and résumé

 - Course Requirements: 14 courses (42 credits) including the PreK-4 Level 1 PA Teacher Certification